Artin0123/gemini-image-mcp-server/README.md

 # image-mcp-server-gemini

 [![smithery badge](https://smithery.ai/badge/@Artin0123/gemini-image-mcp-server)](https://smithery.ai/server/@Artin0123/gemini-image-mcp-server)
-> analyzing remote images and videos with Google Gemini.

 ## Features

 - Analyze one or more image URLs with a single tool call.
-- Analyze remote video URLs (including YouTube) without downloading files locally.
+- Analyze YouTube videos without downloading files locally.
 - Simple configuration: supply an API key and optionally override the Gemini model via a single environment variable.
+- **File size limit**: Images are limited to 10 MB to ensure fast processing.
+- **YouTube videos**: No size limit as they are streamed directly by Gemini API.

 ## Installation